Systematic Breakdown of Amontons' Law of Friction for an Elastic Object Locally Obeying Amontons' Law

-Another interesting problem of the sliding friction is how a macroscopic object starts sliding.
-Recent experiments of polymethyl-methacrylate (PMMA) show that precursors appear as local slips at the contacting surface well below the bulk maximum static friction force, which corresponds to the onset of bulk sliding~\cite{Rubinstein04,Rubinstein07,Ben-David10,Maegawa10}.
-Three types of local slip fronts with different velocity ranges are observed in experiments~\cite{Rubinstein04,Ben-David10} and in numerical works~\cite{Braun09}.
-In the case that the shear force is applied slowly from the trailing edge of the sample, a discrete sequence of local slip fronts appears~\cite{Rubinstein07}.
-Each front starts from the trailing edge and arrests after a certain traveling length longer than the previous one.
-When the front reaches to the leading edge, bulk sliding occurs.
-Similar behavior is observed in numerical works based on a 1D~\cite{Braun09,Maegawa10, Scheibert10,Amundsen} and 2D~\cite{Tromborg11} spring-block models.
-The dependence of the front velocity on the stress distribution observed in experiments~\cite{Ben-David10} is explained numerically in \cite{Tromborg11,Kammer}.
-The slow slip front with finite velocity was investigated based on a 1D continuum model~\cite{Bouchbinder,Sinai}.
+Another interesting problem concerning sliding friction is the question of how a macroscopic object begins to slide.
+Usually, it is considered that a shear force smaller than the maximum static friction force does not induce any slip motions.
+However, recent measurements of the instantaneous local real contact area density of poly-(methyl methacrylate) (PMMA) show that precursors appear as local slips at the interface under shear forces well below the maximum static friction force, and this force corresponds to the onset of bulk sliding~\cite{Rubinstein04,Rubinstein07,Ben-David10,Maegawa10}.
+If the shear force is applied slowly from the trailing edge of the sample, a discrete propagation sequence for the local slip appears~\cite{Rubinstein07}.
+Each front of the slip starts from the trailing edge and stops after propagating a certain length greater than that of the previous front.
+When the slip front reaches the leading edge, bulk sliding occurs.
+Similar behaviour is observed in numerical studies based on 1D~\cite{Braun09,Maegawa10, Scheibert10,Amundsen} and 2D~\cite{Tromborg11} spring-block models.
+The variation in the front velocity and the front velocity's dependence on the stress distribution have been observed in experiments~\cite{Rubinstein04,Ben-David10} and have been examined using numerical approaches~\cite{Braun09, Tromborg11, Kammer}.
+A slow precursor with a finite front velocity has been investigated with a 1D continuum model~\cite{Bouchbinder,Sinai}.
+The precursor dynamics are expected to relate to the inhomogeneity of the system and are expected to be important to the understanding of friction.
+In fact, ref.~\onlinecite{Ben-David11} reported that the macroscopic static friction coefficient $\mb$, which corresponds to the maximum static friction force, varies with the experimental loading configuration, and this variation is related to the precursor dynamics.
+Similar behaviour for the maximum static friction force has also been investigated with a 1D spring-block model~\cite{Ukbakh}.
+Despite these studies, however, the mechanism of the precursor and its relation to the maximum static friction force have not been clarified theoretically.